 The primary focus of the history program at Sparhawk School is the study of human endeavor and achievement.
 People can be good; they can be industrious and they have not only survived, they have thrived.
 This alone would be incomplete, without the study of human foibles, including war and other examples of cruelty and intolerance.
-The investigation of human activity, where considerations of right and wrong occur, can be complex, sometimes contextual, or controversial, and in other cases, impossible to decide.
+The investigation of human activity, where considerations of right and wrong emerge, can be complex, often times contextual, or controversial, and in other cases, impossible to decide.
 We embrace the intellectual exercise these issues offer.

-Because the scope of content in the humanities are limitless, thematic programs provide frames of reference for the integration of vast amounts of knowledge and for cross-curriculum insights necessary for effective consideration of mighty ideas.
+Because the scope of content in the humanities is limitless, thematic programs provide frames of reference for the integration of vast amounts of knowledge and for cross-curriculum insights necessary for effective consideration of mighty ideas.
 We use thematic curriculum each year to provide this focus.